geekitude/dokuwiki-template-colormag/README.md

 Copy `colormag/debug/theme.ini` file to the `data/pages/<namespace>` folder and customize it's values to your likings.

+You can add other values from `colormag/style.ini` files but it is not recommended to ensure high readability.

 ### Social links

 Copy `dokuwiki/lib/tpl/colormag/debug/social.local.conf` file to `dokuwiki/conf` folder and adapt it to your needs.